PicnicSupermarket/localicious/README.md

 Settings:
   PushPermissionsRequest:
     Subtitle:
+      COPY
         en: 'Stay up to date'
 ```

 Using the validation feature, we can validate whether the structure of the file is still correct after the change:

 `localicious validate ./copy.yaml --required-languages en,nl`

-Since we forgot to add a Dutch localization for the `Settings.PushPermissionsRequest.Subtitle` key, this will fail:
+Since we forgot to add a Dutch localization for the `Settings.PushPermissionsRequest.Subtitle.COPY` key, this will fail:

 ```
 ❌ Your Localicipe contains some issues.